imsamroy/quiz-application/README.md

 - Go to the releases page (https://github.com/imsamroy/quiz-application/releases)

-- Download the "Linux-Quiz-Application" and "qData.json" files
+- Download the "Linux-Quiz-Application" and "qData.json" files.
+(Keep them in the same folder)

 - Then open a terminal in the directory you have kept it and run `./Linux-Quiz-Application`